yujiwu/ext-L298N/README.md

 # Block Description
-* Use the first block to initialize the module
+* Use the first block to initialize the motor (M1-M6)
-* Use the second block in while loop to repeatedly request for data
+* Use the second block to set the motor moving direction; code generated in while loop
-* Use the third and fourth block the calculate the roll and pitch angle respectively
+* Use the third block to set the speed of the motor, which requires the enable pins are connected

 # Release Logs
 * V0.0.1  Basic functions completed.